 Which Male Physique Was Rated #1 Overall?

-- Brad Pitt’s body came out in first place, with 23% of women saying that his torso was the sexiest male physique overall.
+- Brad Pitt’s body came in first, with 23% of women saying that his torso was the sexiest male physique overall.
 If there’s an ideal male physique, it seems like this is it.

 - 19% of women chose Bob Harper’s body as the most attractive overall.

-- 15% of women chose the muscular beach body, which belongs to an old-time natural lifter, back before steroids were invented.
+- 15% of women chose the muscular beach body, an old-time natural lifter, back before steroids were invented.

 There are a few interesting things about these results:

 - Women preferred the bodies of guys who lift over the bodies of guys who do cardio.
 Anthony Ketis’ surfer body didn’t make it into the top three.
-In fact, all three of the most attractive bodies were built by lifting weights.
+In fact, all three most attractive bodies were the result of lifting weights.

 - There’s a range of perfection.
-You need to be muscular, but not too muscular.
+It would help if you were muscular, but not too muscular.
 Being slim and well-muscled is perfect, and so is being bigger and more muscular, so long as your body still looks natural, healthy, and not overly contrived.

 - Women don’t care if you have abs.
 If anything, if your abs are too chiselled, women might start to think your body looks worse.